-When the sensors have been dragged from the list on the left side to the specific line on the right side (see picture above), the installer must manually place the sensors in consecutive order by positioning them internally.
+When the sensors have been dragged from the list on the left side to the specific line on the right side (see picture above), the installer must manually place the sensors in consecutive order by positioning them internally relative to one another.
+This can be done by clicking on each sensor icon and enter the Lane, Line, Position number manually.